Dream Meaning

 The founding of Tenochtitlan, Codex Mendoza (1541).
 Eagle dreams are treated across cultural traditions as messages from the divine or the higher self.
 In Plains Indian vision quest tradition, the eagle is a specific spirit helper (wanbli); in Jungian psychology, the eagle represents the spirit principle straining away from earth-bound instinct.
 Codex Mendoza, folio 2r (1541).
 Bodleian Library.
 Public domain via Wikimedia Commons.

 Eagle dreams in Jung's analytical psychology represent sovereignty and the elevated perspective.
-Homer's Iliad 24.315 has Zeus send an eagle as a waking omen to Priam, with parallel dream-omen traditions across the Greek corpus.
-Lakota vision-quest literature (Neihardt, Black Elk Speaks, 1932) preserves eagle-vision material.
-Roman augury (Cicero De Divinatione) treated waking-bird-sighting rather than dream directly.
-See our eagle spirit-animal page.
+Homer's Iliad 24.315 has Zeus send an eagle as a waking omen to Priam.
+Lakota vision-quest literature (Neihardt, Black Elk Speaks, 1932) preserves eagle-vision material with specific ceremonial significance.
+Roman augury (Cicero De Divinatione) treated waking bird-sightings in the same interpretive tradition.

 Frequently asked